 The first step to donating eggs with Donor Nexus is to fill out our preliminary egg donor application.

-Once Donor Nexus reviews your application, you will receive an email that includes a questionnaire to fill out and a detailed overview of the program.
+Once Donor Nexus reviews your application, you will receive an email that includes an egg donor questionnaire to fill out and a detailed overview of the program.
 The questionnaire provides insight for prospective intended parents on the type of person you are.
-It is very important to fill out the questionnaire in great detail.
+It is very important to fill out the egg donor questionnaire in great detail.
 This is your opportunity to show off your personality!

 Along with the completed questionnaire, you will submit 12-15 photos of yourself throughout your lifetime.
 Intended parents like to see photos of the donor as an infant, child, teenager and as an adult.
 Any photos from graduation or of extra curricular activities you participate in are encouraged.
 Please also include at least one full body photo of yourself now.
 Sharing photos of your family and siblings are great too!
 Keep in mind that these photos will be listed on your online profile so make sure they are appropriate (no Vegas photos please!).

 We will review your completed questionnaire to ensure you are a proper candidate for donating eggs.
 If you are accepted into our program, we will upload your profile onto our password-protected database as well as contact you to schedule a brief phone call, Skype call or in person meeting (ideally) to answer your questions and review the process and logistics of donating eggs.
 Please note, all identifiable information will be removed from your profile, such as your full name, birth date, home address, etc. It is our priority to keep you anonymous.